iden3/docs/mkdocs/docs/protocol/zklogin.md

 ### Callback

-When we receive a callback request with ZK response we have to do a couple of things to validate this response
+When we receive a callback request with a zk response, to validate, we need to take the following actions:

-- Validate ZK proof, and make sure that the proof is valid
+1. Validate zk proof and make sure that the proof is valid.
-- Validate identity state on-chain, we are doing it to verify that user identity state is valid and his auth keys are not revoked
+2. Validate identity's state on-chain so as to verify that the user identity state is valid and his/her auth keys are not revoked.

-First, let’s validate ZK proof, for this we have a function
+First, let’s validate the zk proof.
+For this, we have the following function:

 ```go
 func VerifyProofs(message types.Message) (err error)
 ```

-but before we can call it we need to unpack raw bytes to a message.
-Packer can be used to process encrypted message in future releases.
+But before we can call it, we need to unpack raw bytes to a message.
+Packer can be used to process the encrypted message for future releases.

 ```go
 p := &packer.PlainMessagePacker{}